Synthetic magnetic fields for cold erbium atoms: V. Conclusions

 \section{V. Conclusions}

-We have investigated the laser-induced synthetization of gauge fields in the atomic erbium lanthanide system.
-A configuration with two counter-propagating oppositely circular polarized Raman beams was shown to be an attractive approach for both on \mbox{$J = 6 \rightarrow J^\prime = 5$} and \mbox{$J^\prime = 7$} narrow-line atomic erbium transitions.
-In the presence of a transverse gradient of the real magnetic field, strong synthetic magnetic fields with good spatial homogeneity are predicted to be possible, with estimated photon scattering rates roughly two orders of magnitude lower than in implementations with alkali atomic systems.
-We have moreover estimated the size of the expected Laughlin gap for typical experimental parameters, showing that rare earth atomic systems are attractive candidates for experimental investigations of fractional quantum Hall physics.

-On the theory side, an important topic for future work remains to derive the form of the ground state in the presence of both the synthetic magnetic field and dipolar interactions \cite{Lahaye2007}.
+We have investigated the laser-induced synthetization of gauge fields in the atomic erbium lanthanide system with a ground-state orbital angular momentum $L>0$.
+A configuration with two counterpropagating oppositely circular polarized Raman beams was shown to be an attractive approach for both on \mbox{$J = 6 \rightarrow J^\prime = 5$} and \mbox{$J^\prime = 7$} narrow-line atomic erbium transitions.
+In the presence of a transverse gradient of the real magnetic field, strong synthetic magnetic fields with good spatial homogeneity are predicted to be possible, with estimated photon scattering rates roughly two orders of magnitude lower than in implementations with alkali-metal atomic systems.
+We have moreover estimated the size of the Laughlin gap arising from $s$-wave interactions for typical experimental parameters.
+Our result suggests that rare-earth atomic systems are attractive candidates for experimental investigations of fractional quantum Hall physics.
+In view of the large magnetic dipole moments an important topic for future theory work is the investigation of the effect of dipole-dipole interactions (DDI) on the form of the ground state in the presence of the synthetic magnetic field \cite{Lahaye2007,Chomaz2019}.